micriver/Get_next_line/README.md

 # Get_next_line

-For this project, I was tasked with writing a function that would allow me to read a line ending with a newline character from a file descriptor.
+For this project, I was tasked with writing a function that would allow me to read a line ending with a ```'\n``` character from a file descriptor.

 I practiced working with dynamic memory allocation, commands such as ```malloc```, ```open```, ```read```, and ```close```.
 I continued working with pointers and I learned new C syntax.